the yak is back

 Armed with all the specs of his existence, I rebuilt Bruce as a native macOS app in Swift and SpriteKit.

 Call the Yak is designed to run in your menu bar.
 Click the Yak icon and then "Call the Yak" to summon Bruce.
-A grass patch will poof onto your screen, and he'll trot on in to graze and share his wisdom in thought bubbles.
+A grass patch will poof onto your screen, and he'll trot on in to graze and share his Yak Bites in thought bubbles.

 It's as faithful to the original as I could make it, down to the frame rates and the 80-pixel proximity scare radius.